 The tasks are to transliterate personal names or place names from a source to a target language as summarised in Table 1.
-NEWS 2011 Shared Task offers 14 evaluation subtasks, among them ChEn and ThEn are the back-transliteration of EnCh and EnTh tasks respectively.
-NEWS 2011 releases training, development and testing data for each of the language pairs.
-NEWS 2011 continues some language pairs that were evaluated in NEWS 2010.
-In such cases, the training and development data in the release of NEWS 2011 may overlap with those in NEWS 2010.
-However, the test data in NEWS 2011 are entirely new.
+NEWS 2012 Shared Task offers 14 evaluation subtasks, among them ChEn and ThEn are the back-transliteration of EnCh and EnTh tasks respectively.
+NEWS 2012 releases training, development and testing data for each of the language pairs.
+NEWS 2012 continues all language pairs that were evaluated in NEWS 2011.
+In such cases, the training and development data in the release of NEWS 2012 are the same as those in NEWS 2011.
+However, the test data in NEWS 2012 are entirely new.